A novel Mortar Method Integration using Radial Basis Functions: Discrete form of the mortar method

-We now discuss two fundamental requirements for the consistency of the discrete mortar constraint \eqref{Discrete mortar constraint}, namely: \begin{itemize} \item $\Pi$ must preserve the partition of unity property of the master basis functions; \item The same integration scheme must be adopted to compute $D$ and $M$. \end{itemize} The partition of unity property
+A fundamental requirement for the consistency of the discrete mortar constraint \eqref{Discrete mortar constraint} concerns the properties that the projection of the master basis functions onto the slave side must satisfy, as stated by the result that follows \cite{puso20043d}.

-guarantees that the finite element approximation reproduces constant functions exactly and it is crucial for an interpolation process to be consistent.
-This condition is obviously fulfilled by the Lagrangian basis functions, as well as by the commonly employed dual basis functions.
-If the discrete mortar constraint \eqref{Discrete mortar constraint} is consistent, then it must hold exactly when $u_{h,1}\vert_{\Gamma_1} = u_{h,2}\vert_{\Gamma_2} = c$, with $c$ a constant function.
-In other words, constant functions must be exactly transferred across the interface.
-From \eqref{discrete_mortar_constr_alg}, since all the component of $\boldsymbol{u}_{\Gamma_1}$ and $\boldsymbol{u}_{\Gamma_2}$ are equal to $c$, it follows that: